Johannes Müller Argoviensis: Biography

 He was appointed instructor in Geneva in 1868, in charge of teaching medical and pharmaceutical botany at the Geneva Academy from 1871.
 He held the chair in 1876 and retired in 1889 for health reasons.
 Afterwards he served as curator of the Delessert herbarium and director of the Geneva Botanical Garden until his death on 28 January 1896.

 He served as president of the Botanical Society of Geneva from 1878 to 1882.
 He was a member of the Linnean Society of London, the German Botanical Society, the Royal Botanical Society of Belgium, and other academic societies.

+Müller was a prolific author of new fungal and lichen species, having formally described 2309 in his career.